sf105/sttp-book/structural-testing.md

 Note that we split the for-loop into two blocks (variable initialization, and increment) and a decision.
 Every decision has one outgoing arrow for true and one for false, indicating what the program will do based on the condition.
 `return words;` does not have an outgoing arrow as the program stops after that statement.
-{% include example-end.html %}

 Note how agnostic this CFG representation is.
 You can even build CFGs of program written in different languages.
 They might even look the same!

-{% assign todo = "record a video explaining how to build CFGs" %}
+{% set todo = "record a video explaining how to build CFGs" %}
-{% include todo.html %}
+{% include "includes/todo.md" %}